 This program offers a survey-type experience of the healthcare system in Oaxaca.
-You will likely be assigned to one clinical site per week, including a number of the Centros de Salud and the hospital.
+You will likely be assigned to one clinical site per week.
 Other activities, such as the Vector Control Program, may be infused into your program, but that do not require a full week's commitment.

 Clinical rotations typically occur in 4-hour shifts during the morning time.
 This allows time for lunch and language class in the afternoon.
 A 4-week program will provide approximately 80 hours of clinical rotations.
 Should you require additional hours you may have to forfeit language classes to attend the second clinical shift.

 Centros de Salud | Government Primary Care Clinics- Located in and around Puerto, from Bajos de Chila to Santa Maria Colotepec, these first level, government-run primary care clinics provide comprehensive care-prevention, health education, disease detention and treatment, and reproductive health.
 CFHI participants will learn from local health professionals through rotations in a variety of different specialties including pediatrics, obstetrics and gynecology, emergency medicine, and preventive medicine to increase understanding of community-based care in low-resource settings.